Bhan Singh Bhaura: Indian Airlines Flight 440

-On 30 May 1973, Flight 440 was a scheduled domestic passenger flight from Madras (now Chennai), Tamil Nadu to New Delhi.
-A Boeing 737 named Saranga was used for the flight.
-As Flight 440 approached Palam International Airport in driving dust and a rainstorm, the aircraft struck high tension wires during a NDB approach with visibility below minima.
+On 30 May 1973, Bhaura boarded Indian Airlines Flight 440, a scheduled domestic passenger flight from Madras (now Chennai), Tamil Nadu to New Delhi flown by a Boeing 737.
+While Flight 440 attempted to land at Palam International Airport during inclement weather, the aircraft struck high tension wires during a NDB approach with visibility below minima.
 The aircraft crashed and caught fire.
-48 of the 65 passengers and crew on board Flight 440 perished in the accident.[2]
+48 of the 65 passengers and crew on board died in the accident.
 Rescue officials said the survivors were in the front of the aircraft.